DevOps-PM-PGDip-2022-2023/Nausica-s-Global-Green-Initiative/README.md

 # Estimating Story Points
 The teams team's velocity is calculated by <<Team decides>>.
+The Team is familiar with estimating

 The teams current story point velocity is "N/A".
+Velocity will be useful if team members remain the same or as close to the same as possible throughout the Project

 # Definition of Ready
 <<List criteria that are common here>>
+User Story created
+Acceptance Criteria created
+Estimated
+3 Amigos between BA/Test/Dev

+# Definition of Done
+Acceptance Criteria delivered and confirmed
+Demoed to the Customer
+Signed Off by the Customer
+Signed Off by the Customer